In the Penken

 How to get to Mayrhofen

-Mayrhofen is located in the heart of the Zillertal valley, about halfway between Innsbruck and Kitzbühel .
-This place is considered to have one of the best locations for skiing.
-The Zillertal valley includes such resorts as Zell am Ziller , Zellberg, Rohrberg, Hippach, Schwendau, Finkenberg and, of course, Mayrhofen, which occupies a central place among other resort towns.
+The resort of Mayrhofen is located in the heart of the Zillertal Valley, approximately halfway between Innsbruck and Kitzbühel.
+It is believed that this place has one of the most successful locations for skiing.
+The Zillertal Valley includes such resorts as Zell am Ziller, Zellberg, Rohrberg, Hippach, Schwendau, Finkenberg and, of course, Mayrhofen, which occupies a central place among other resort towns.

-Mayrhofen has been known as a ski resort for a long time, so the local infrastructure is considered highly developed, and the tracks are among the best for skiing of any difficulty.
+Mayrhofen has been known as a ski resort for quite some time, so the local infrastructure is considered highly developed, and the slopes are some of the best for skiing of any difficulty.
 There is also a separate area for snowboarders and freeriders, which also boasts ideal conditions for skiing.
-Mayrhofen is also known as an entertainment center – numerous cafes, restaurants, bars and discos create a unique evening atmosphere, and you can always relax in local spas and health centers.
+Mayrhofen is also known as an entertainment center – numerous cafes, restaurants, bars and discos create a unique evening atmosphere, and you can always relax in the local spa and wellness centers.

 You can get to Mayrhofen from Munich or Innsbruck.
-These are the two nearest major cities that have their own international arrival airports.
-There are flights from Lviv to Innsbruck all year round.
-There are also direct and connecting flights from Lviv to Munich throughout the year
+These are the two nearest large cities, which have their own international arrival airports.
+Flights fly to Innsbruck all year round.
+Munich also has direct and connecting flights throughout the year

 Innsbruck-Mayrhofen

 The distance between Innsbruck and Mayrhofen is 70 km.
 You can get from one point to another by public transport, taxi or transfer, or by rented car.
-It is not possible to get directly from Innsbruck to Mayrhofen by public transport, you need to change in the town of Jenbach.
-Trains and trams run there from Innsbruck.
-Then there are trains or buses from Jenbach to Mayrhofen.
-The total travel time will be approximately 1.5 hours + time to get from Innsbruck Airport to the train station.
+You cannot get directly from Innsbruck to Mayrhofen by public transport, you need to change in the town of Jenbach.
+Trains and electric trains run from Innsbruck there.
+Then from Jenbach to Mayrhofen there are electric trains or buses.
+The total travel time will be approximately 1.5 hours + time to get from Innsbruck airport to the train station.

 An equally convenient option for those who have a driver’s license is to rent a car.
-The offices of rental companies can be found right at Innsbruck Airport, the procedure itself usually takes no more than 20 minutes.
-In order to reserve a car of the desired class in advance (and in the “high” season, the option is in great demand), you can use the special services of Rentalcars , Autoeurope and other similar services, which guarantees that you will have the right car upon arrival.
-Innsbruck and Mayrhofen are connected by highway No. A12 and Zillertal Str./B169, the approximate travel time is 55-60 minutes.
+Rental company offices can be found right at Innsbruck Airport, the procedure itself usually takes no more than 20 minutes.
+To book a car of the desired class in advance (and in the “high” season this option is in great demand), you can use special services such as Rentalcars, Autoeurope and others like it, this guarantees you the availability of the desired car upon arrival.
+Innsbruck and Mayrhofen are connected by the A12 and Zillertal Str./B169 motorways, with an estimated travel time of 55-60 minutes.

 Mayrhofen